 Commonplace

+The theory's most immediate target is an LLM wiki in the sense Karpathy sketched: a persistent, linked markdown layer that agents build and maintain around your own work.
 A wiki is two things — notes and the links between them — and an LLM wiki is one where the agent produces both: it concretizes a vague thought into a committed note, then connects it to everything you've already written.
 That turns an ephemeral chat, where the insight scrolls away, into a durable, growing body of your thinking.
-The agent takes the two slow parts, drafting and filing; judging whether a claim is true still falls to you — though review gates and refinement loops are moving more of that into the agents too.
+The agent takes the two slow parts, drafting and filing; judging whether it's true still falls to you, though critique passes, review gates, and refinement loops are moving more of that into the agents too.

 Threads worth following